mooffie/mc/src/lua/doc/guide/90-general.md

 your convenience (or on stdout if MC's screen hasn't been initialized yet).

+## Use T"string" when possible

+Throughout the documentation, and stock code, you'll see that human-readable strings are preceded by "T":

+    alert(T"Who do you love?")

+This makes your strings @{locale|localizable}.

 ## Modules

 The Lua integration is organized in modules.
 While you may use